enricoforti/enricoforti.github.io/index.md

 # Papers Under Review

-- **CrossFit in the Crosshairs: A Community-Embedded Theory of Organizational Responsiveness to Social Issues.** With: Rietveld J., Piazza A. — _Conditionally Accepted at: Administrative Science Quarterly_

 - **Naturals over Strivers: Perceived Naturalness affects Resource Allocation.** With: Lee J. and Tsay C. — _Under review_

 # Select Abstracts